TIANBOQIU/Spring5WebApp/README.md

 #### using template engine for view (Thymeleaf)

 > I got some error here because I didn't set an getter for Book.id

+*Display A List of Authors*
+1. create class and route (Author Controller)
+2. autowire AuthorRepository by constructor
+3. bind lists of authors to model
+4. create the template view and use it

+> need to use the camel case firstName rather than firstname

+#### Spring Petclinic

+you can find different examples here, and we go through it step by step in the next project.